Welcome to today's edition of the Rush 24-7 podcast.

 Absolute honor.

-I wanted you to go back to the uh article you um had on early at the meeting of your program where the uh writers said that you wanted Hillary in the White House because you felt uh they felt that you'd like to have somebody to pick on, and I just think you're way too principled than that, and you uh you're a person that would never uh want something of that nature, and it's like why don't you respond to that?
+I wanted you to go back to the article you had on early at the meeting of your program where the writer said that you wanted Hillary in the White House because they felt that you'd like to have somebody to pick on.

-I appreciate your saying that, and I I'm glad you called because I uh I thought I responded just in a generic way to discount the whole thing.
+And I'm glad you called because I thought I responded just in a generic way to discount the whole thing.

-I mean what what this supposed Huck supporter, I'm not even sure it's a Huck supporter.
+What this supposed Huck supporter, I'm not even sure it's a Huck supporter.

 This sounds like something a Clinton person would say.

-You know, this is what the Clinton people believe, that Bill Clinton made my career, that uh all I want is somebody in office that can make me even bigger, uh, and that I don't think for myself.
+You know, this is what the Clinton people believe, that Bill Clinton made my career.

-You people are just mind-num robots.
+You people are just mind-numb robots.

-This notion that I was nothing, that I was just wandering aimlessly in the radio muck field until Bill Clinton came along, and voila, I blossomed into what I am today is frankly absurd.
+This notion that I was nothing, that I was just wandering aimlessly in the radio muck field until Bill Clinton came along and voila, I blossomed into what I am today is frankly absurd.

 This broadcast commenced with 56 little radio stations and WABC New York on August 1st, 1988.

-We had 500 radio stations, and our audience was at about 18, 17 and a half, maybe 18 million people.
+By 1993, when Wilhelm van der Schlickmeister was inaugurated as president, number 42, we had 500 radio stations and our audience was at about 18, 17 and a half, maybe 18 million people.

-By the time Clinton, well, halfway through, we had our 600, and the audience had peaked at somewhere over 20.
+By the time Clinton, well, halfway through, we had our 600 and the audience had peaked at somewhere over 20.

-It goes back and forth to 20 to 22, depending on the vagaries of the rating period, that Clinton had nothing to do with building this radio show.
+It goes back and forth to 20 to 22, depending on the vagaries of the rating period.

 He had nothing to do with sustaining this radio show.